Dagmawi-Kebede/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ./9-John_Doe , set the mode of the file hello to this :- -rwxr-x-wx .

 ./10-mirror_permissions , set the mode of the file hello the same as olleh's mode.

+./11-directories_permissions , add execute permission to all subdirectories of the current directory for the owner,the group owner and all other users.